 According to statistics from the U.S. Bureau of Labor Statistics (BLS), among the top occupations for textile, textile product, and apparel workers were sewing machine operators, production managers, and textile knitting and weaving machine operators and inspectors.
 Within the textile and apparel production field, workers could find the following jobs:

 - Apparel production manager

 - Design assistant

 Employment and Salary Information

-Employment for fashion designers was expected to grow by 3% between 2014 and 2024, per the BLS.
-New York and California have historically remained the hubs of the U.S. fashion industry, as evidence by the majority of employees in these locations.
-The BLS reported in 2015 that fashion designers made a mean annual wage of $73,180.
+Employment for fashion designers was expected to grow by 1% between 2018 and 2028, per the BLS.
+New York and California have historically remained the hubs of the U.S. fashion industry, as evidenced by the majority of employees in these locations.
+The BLS reported in 2018 that fashion designers made a mean annual wage of $87,610.

 A fashion production degree teaches students about trends and design within the fashion industry, as well as equipping them to create their own patterns.
 These programs can be studied as a certificate program, a bachelor's degree program or an associate degree program.